d3tk/d3tk.github.io/_pages/about.md

 My name is Declan Kutscher and I am a Master's student at the University of Pittsburgh.
 I currently do machine learning research with [Xiaowei Jia](https://sites.pitt.edu/~xiaowei/) where I am focused on solving real-world problems in climate and ecological systems.
 I am interested in computer vision, remote sensing, and self-supervised learning.
 My master’s thesis topic is analyzing the newest computer vision models and backbones in their applications/adaptability to the domain of remote sensing.
 Computer vision research focuses on the most popular benchmarks; however, remote sensing has unique challenges of scale changes, noise, and frequent domain changes that should be addressed.

+My research goals are to incorporate physical and neurological knowledge to achieve human-level efficiency in learning especially with self-supervised learning in computer vision.
+Significant advances in ML and AI have been achieved via the integration of cognitive sciences into ML and AI and I believe this trend will continue.
+I am particular interested in applying models to the unique challenges of climate science and remote sensing.

 The works that inspired my aspirations include:

 - Yann Lecun's [JEPA](https://openreview.net/pdf?id=BZ5a1r-kVsf) paper